anishbirmal/surrogate-model-bayesian-optimization/README.md

 ### Option A: Run in Google Colab (recommended)
 1. Upload the notebook to Colab
-2. Upload your dataset CSV (if not included in this repo)
+2. Upload your dataset CSV
 3. Run all cells to reproduce outputs

 ### Option B: Run locally